• Skip to primary navigation

 • Milk: For a dairy-free pastry cream you can replace cow's milk with vegetable milk (rice, oat, soy, almonds).

-• Coffee cream: Add two teaspoons of instant coffee into the milk (step 3 of the recipe).
+• Coffee pastry cream: Add two teaspoons of instant coffee into the milk (step 3 of the recipe).

-• Chocolate cream: Add 100 g (3.5 oz) of melted dark chocolate, right after you whisk the cream (step 5 of the recipe) and mix until combined.
+• Chocolate pastry cream: Add 100 g (3.5 oz) of melted dark chocolate, right after you whisk the cream (step 5 of the recipe) and mix until combined.

-• Lemon cream: Add the rind of an organic lemon (try to avoid the white bitter underneath layer as much as possible) whilst you heat the milk (step 3 of the recipe), then discard it.
+• Lemon pastry cream: Add the rind of an organic lemon (try to avoid the white bitter underneath layer as much as possible) whilst you heat the milk (step 3 of the recipe), then discard it.

 Scroll down until the end of the post for the full printable recipe.